sci-visus/OpenVisus/Executable/mod_visus/README.atlantis.md

 # run in background
 sudo /usr/sbin/apache2ctl restart
-tail /var/log/apache2/error_log # here all OpenVisus logs... sudo /usr/sbin/apache2ctl -M  # Dump a list of loaded Static and Shared Modules. sudo /usr/sbin/apache2ctl -S  # Show the settings as parsed from the config file
+more /var/log/apache2/error_log # here all OpenVisus logs... sudo /usr/sbin/apache2ctl -M  # Dump a list of loaded Static and Shared Modules. sudo /usr/sbin/apache2ctl -S  # Show the settings as parsed from the config file